 66. Bjelovar

-Bjelovar is a hidden gem in Croatia’s Bjelovar-Bilogora County and is the center of the county in the Croatian interior.
-It was established in the 18th century and has been voted the third most beautiful city in continental Croatia.
+Bjelovar is a hidden gem in Croatia’s Bjelovar-Bilogora County.
+It is the county center in the Croatian interior.
+Established in the 18th century, it has been voted the third most beautiful city in continental Croatia.

-Known for its dairy and cheese production.
+Bjelovar is known for its dairy and cheese production.
 The city has a centuries-old milk and cheese-producing history.
-It is the agricultural and livestock region in Croatia, thanks to its fertile soil.
+Thanks to its fertile soil, it is the agricultural and livestock region in Croatia.
 Bjelovar is a haven for foodies looking to taste authentic local flavors.

 It’s not just about the food, though.
 The city’s recreational opportunities, like walking and cycling paths, make it perfect for those who love the outdoors.
 If you’re after a Croatian experience away from the coastal crowd, Bjelovar is a spot you shouldn’t miss – it’s a peaceful getaway with a hearty dose of local charm.